fetzerch/sync_music/README.md

 each disc.
 With the `--discnumber-hack` option, the disc number is appended to the album field.

+Some media players don't properly support track number tags containing the total number of tracks on the disk.
+With the `--tracknumber-hack` option, the track total is removed from the track number field.

 Call sync_music with `--help` to get a full list of supported command line parameters.